Rahelaraya/SQLBanking-Project/README.md

 In this project, I created a database to manage customer accounts and transactions.
 The project involved three main tables:

+#Customer
-Customer: Stores customer details (username, email, account ID).
+Stores customer details (username, email, account ID).
+#Account
-Account: Holds account information (account type, balance, and linked customer).
+Holds account information (account type, balance, and linked customer).
+#Transaction
-Transaction: Tracks financial transactions (deposit/withdrawal, amount, date).
+Tracks financial transactions (deposit/withdrawal, amount, date).
 I inserted sample data into the tables and wrote SQL queries to perform tasks such as:

 Calculating account balances.